opensemanticsearch/open-semantic-search/README.md

 ## End to end tests

-Some automated integration tests and end-to-end (E2E) tests within a web browser controlled by the browser automation framework playwright and the node.js / javascript based test framework JEST.
+Some automated integration tests and end-to-end (E2E) tests within a web browser controlled by the browser automation framework [Playwright](https://playwright.dev/) and the node.js / javascript based test framework [JEST](https://jestjs.io/).

 You can extend the automated tests in <code>[test/test.js](test/test.js)</code>